COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 At Children’s National, we’ve fostered a culture that provides nurses the autonomy and resources to:

-The Professional Practice Model (PPM) demonstrates the holistic nature of nursing within the core context of patient and family-centered care in alignment with the Children’s National mission of Care, Advocacy, Research and Education.
+The PPM demonstrates the holistic nature of nursing within the core context of patient and family-centered care in alignment with the Children’s National mission of Care, Advocacy, Research, and Education.

 Through the application and evaluation of the PPM, the Children’s National nurse: